 - Group therapy

 - Recreational activities

 With a comprehensive approach to treatment and a focus on the issues most relevant to each client, healing and recovery can begin.
 Clients build healthy routines and engage in more positive thinking, effective problem solving, and constructive communication to support recovery.
 Obsessive compulsive disorder and addiction treatment at Crossroads supports women and men in regaining control of their lives and not letting drugs, alcohol, obsessions, and compulsions take over.
 These are manageable conditions and long-term recovery is possible.

 Ignoring signs and symptoms of OCD and addiction does not make these problems go away.
 Catching issues early can allow people to receive the professional treatment they need to manage these conditions before they become more severe.
 OCD and addiction can lead to increased drinking or risky decision making as well as interfere with quality of life.
 OCD and Alcohol Addiction often lead synchronizing with each other as any of them can lead to another.

 Treatment can help clients to recognize triggers, cope with symptoms as they arise, and be proactive in abstaining from using drugs or alcohol.
 Comprehensive treatment addresses the various ways addiction and mental health disorders impact client’s lives and creates targeted methods for working through these challenges.
 Clients can feel more confident in their recovery and their ability to live a sober lifestyle they love.

-OCD and addiction do not have to control a person’s life.
+Obsessive compulsive disorder and addiction do not have to control a person’s life.
 There is help available and recovery is possible.
 Crossroads empowers clients in remembering who they wanted to be and taking the steps to get there.
-Through dual diagnosis treatment, clients can receive the evidence-based, gender-responsive treatment they need to make the most of their future and live life to its fullest.
+Through effective obsessive compulsive disorder and addiction treatment, clients can receive the evidence-based, gender-responsive treatment they need to make the most of their future and live life to its fullest.